thecomplexityproject/cognitivecomplexity/documentation/code-snippets-tmp.md

 > **Definition**
 >
 > An ***implementation*** of a feature is a set of code snippets of a given [program](code-snippets.md) which are mandatory to provide this feature to the user.
->
-> We note ***c<sub>i</sub>*** the cognitive complexity metric which assigns to a given code snippet the time needed to understand its implementation.
->
-> By extension, we say that a code snippet implements a given role when the modification of the [state of the system](code-snippets.md) is described by this role.

 **Trivial remarks**